Claire and Mick’s wedding was one to remember.

 The ceremony took place in the King George III room with its beautiful vaulted ceilings.
 Claire and Mick’s friends and family watched on as they had a traditional Jewish ceremony under a beautiful chuppah decorated with flowers by Amie Bone flowers.
 Following the ceremony, their guests were treated to lots of lovely canapes and drinks by the team from Celia Clyne Banqueting, whilst I nipped outside with Claire, Mick, and Louise who was second shooting for me on the day.

-Once we came back, the guests made their way into the Porter Tun, the beautiful large room at The Brewery, where they were greeted by a stunning floral centrepiece, again crafted by the team at Amie Bone Flowers along with the folks from Rendezvous Events.
+Once we came back, the guests made their way into the Porter Tun, the beautiful large space in the venue, where they were greeted by a stunning floral centrepiece, again crafted by the team at Amie Bone Flowers along with the folks from Rendezvous Events.
 Beneath the flowers were the incredibly talented musicians from Totem, who were on point all evening.
 If you don’t know Totem, you should, some of their lead singers have been on The Voice and have gone far.
 I may be biased though, my wife and I had them at our wedding!

 Anyway, the party got going with some very energetic Israeli dancing which left Mick, in particular, feeling the effects!
 He got some good air time, flying through the air above his best mates.